-Project Location: Located over Fryer Creek at Newcomb Street, extending east along Newcomb Street to the intersection of Newcomb Street and Fryer Creek Drive.
+Project Location: Located over Fryer Creek at Newcomb Street, extending east along Newcomb Street. to the intersection of Newcomb St. and Fryer Creek Drive.

 Project Description: The Fryer Creek Pedestrian & Bicycle Bridge Project (Project) will include the construction of a new bicycle and pedestrian bridge and circulation and accessibility improvements.
 The project will improve access for residents on both sides of Fryer Creek and connectivity to the citywide bicycle and pedestrian system, provide a safer route to local schools, places of employment, residential areas, parks and other destinations.